Levviata/ServerBackup/README.md

 # Server Backup

-A plugin that backups you minecraft server with a variety of features, learn more on the [original website](https://server-backup.net/).
+A plugin that backups you minecraft server with a variety of features, learn more on the [original website](https://server-backup.net/) or [original wiki](https://github.com/SF-Sudio/ServerBackup/wiki).

 # Objectives/Intentions